MercenariesEngineering/coalition/doc/source/installation.rst

 You may want to fine tune the installation using:

  - a dedicated system user and group to isolate the process and file ownership;
- - a `systemd service definition file <https://wiki.archlinux.org/index.php/Systemd>`_.
+ - a `systemd service definition file <https://wiki.archlinux.org/index.php/Systemd>`_;
- - any system service monitoring daemon
+ - any system service monitoring daemon.

 Via pip, the python package manager
 -----------------------------------